NIH-NCPI/NCPI-Whistler-Tutorial/docs/whistling.md

 }
 ```
 When the code above is processed by whistle, the value for *study.title* will be assigned to the resource's *title* property, as will the value of *study.desc* be assigned to *description*.
 This makes these transformations transparent, especially for these most basic assignments.

+We've also added something that is normally considered an optional property, meta.tag.
+This is a simple way of identifying the resources Whistler creates as belonging to this particular study.
+We do this because it allows whistler to only catalog resources that reside in a target FHIR server that are associated with this particular study.
+This function is defined in the file, *_study_meta.wstl*.
+For more information about the meta.tag property, please see [the manual](https://nih-ncpi.github.io/ncpi-whistler/#/ref/whistle_projections?id=the-importance-of-the-metatag-property).

 For the others, we'll need some functions, one of which was provided when we ran *init-play* earlier in the tutorial.
 If you look in the projector directory, you'll see a file, *_key_identifier.wstl* which defines a single function, Key_Identifier, shown below:
 ```_key_identifier.wstl